jekozo2/task/README.md

-# NUVEI Create GitHub Repository Automation Task
+# Create GitHub Repository Automation Task

 REST API TAF is a Java based framework for completing the Nuvei Task for Create GitHub Repository Automation Tests